-Danny: I like the brief enough, I adapt.
+Danny Jose: I like the brief enough, I adapt.
 Since I have a variety of styles to offer, I don’t mind doing something outside my signature style.
-It is more about what’s right for the project than it is about my expression of the brief.
+It is more about what’s suitable for the project than it is about my expression of the brief.

-Your personal projects usually have a very personal or quirky narrative.
+Your personal projects usually have a very unique or quirky narrative.
 What do you try and explore when developing them?

 Talk to us about Danny’s Garage and the petrolhead subculture.